Department of Public Works - Utilities

 If you water your landscape and gardens, be prepared for a higher than normal bill.
 Outdoor water use can add up quickly.
 Residents are often unaware of the large volume of water used, especially with an underground irrigation system.

 The County recognizes that outdoor water use increases in the summer months and that some of the water used outdoors does not return to the public wastewater system.
-Therefore, the County instituted an “excess use credit” for residential users which is applied to the first quarter usage (July, August, September).
+Therefore, the County instituted an “excess use credit” for residential users which is applied to usage associated with the first full billing quarter after April 30.

 The excess use credit is a deduction from the wastewater portion of the utility bill.
-When the water consumption in the first quarter of the fiscal year exceeds 120% of the average for the previous three quarters, the resident’s wastewater charge is reduced by 50% of the amount over 120%.
+When the water consumption in the first quarter after April 30 exceeds 110% of the average for the previous three quarters, the resident’s wastewater charge is reduced by 50% of the amount over 110%.

 Customer Service - Billing

-If you have lost your bill, have moved, cannot afford to pay your bill all at one time or your bill seems out of line compared to previous bills, contact the Billing Office’s Customer Service Unit at (410) 222-1144 or e-mail them at firstname.lastname@example.org
+If you have lost your bill, have moved, cannot afford to pay your bill all at one time or your bill seems out of line compared to previous bills, contact the Billing Office’s Customer Service Unit at (410) 222-1144.
+You can also email Customer Service

 for assistance.
 Thoroughly trained and experienced customer service representatives will be glad to assist you.